- Project launched: 2018

 - Markets and greengrocers: East Street Market, Peckham traders, St George the Martyr Food Cooperative

 - Family centres: 5

 - How to Get Rose Vouchers in Southwark

 Our work in Southwark is part of a larger and ground-breaking approach to tackle childhood obesity, funded by Impact on Urban Health, who are committed to achieving health equity by helping urban areas become healthier places for everyone to live

-Since the launch of the Rose Vouchers project in Southwark in May 2018, we have supported hundreds of families to access fresh fruit and vegetables this community.
-The project here works in partnership with the local children’s centre network run by 1st Place, the Southwark Markets team and traders at East Street Market.
-In 2019 we were delighted to expand the distribution of the vouchers to PACT (Parents and Communities Together) who empower parents and improve the health and development outcomes for young children.
+Since the launch of the Rose Vouchers project in Southwark in May 2018, we have supported over 1,200 families to access fresh fruit and vegetables in this community.
+The project here works in partnership with the local children’s centre network run by 1st Place Children and Parents’ Centre.

 Families are really pleased to be part of our Rose Vouchers Project, and often express how much they appreciate the difference it makes in terms of them being able to buy fruit and vegetables more freely, and ensure these are a natural and regular part of their children’ diets.
 They also enjoy the face-to-face contact and chats when they come to collect their Rose Vouchers – this gives them the opportunity to highlight needs relating to their children’s development, which we are able to offer support for, and the chance to find out more and be part of our 1st Place Children’s Centre – and Rose Voucher! – community.Ariela Cravitz, Rose Voucher Project and Volunteer Co-ordinator, 1st Place Children & Parents’ Centre